mithril-security/blindai/.github/ISSUE_TEMPLATE/bug-report.md

 labels: 'Type : Bug :lady_beetle:'
 ---

-Have you read Blindai's [Code of Conduct?](https://github.com/mithril-security/blindai/CODE_OF_CONDUCT.md) By filing an Issue, you are expected to comply with it, including treating everyone with respect.
+Have you read BlindAI's [Code of Conduct?](https://github.com/mithril-security/blindai/CODE_OF_CONDUCT.md) By filing an Issue, you are expected to comply with it, including treating everyone with respect.

 ## Description